gjacopo/bodylanguage/doxy/README.md

 An appropriate documentation will enable:
 * **users** to efficiently run and (re)use a program/code,
 * **developers** to maintain, share, extend, and migrate a program.

 Say it otherwise, it should address the needs of all different _produsers'_ profiles.
-Moreover, rather than describing IT tools, the purpose of the documentation is to **describe the underlying statistical processes**.
-Therefore, it is important that the documentation does not restrict to a single programming language or software, but instead supports various different implementations.

 For that reason, it should be made available not only as an **inline documentation** (visible by those who actually implement the code, _e.g._ through comments in the code), but as a **portable document** (visible by those who run the code, _e.g._ through a browsable interface like html) as well.
 To do so, we suggest to adopt a common way for describing and documenting source code/programs regardless of the platform (language, software) used for the implementation.
 The solution we propose in practice is the following:
 * **an "inline" documentation is systematically inserted in the header** (_e.g._, top of the program file storing a macro, a function, _etc_...),